anlunjiang/home-automation/services/deviceRegistry/README.md

 - 400: unknown room
 - 201: created successfully

-Returns the new device if successful.
+Returns the new deviceEntity if successful.

 ```json
 {